spelk24/spelk24.github.io/Resources.md

 ## Learning Resources

-Over the last few years, I've compiled books, vidoes, podcasts, repositories, and other types of learning resources that have been incredibly valuable for my data science education.
+Over the last few years, I've compiled books, videos, podcasts, repositories, and other types of learning resources that have been incredibly valuable for my data science education.
 I come back to some of these resources weekly or even daily.
 Separated by tool/topic, here are my favorite resources:

 ### Data Visualization